-Guiding Questions - The Safe-D Principles Data Collection and Use Lifecycle Design Agenda Setting, Commissioning, and Project Planning Problem Formulation Data Extraction and Procurement Preliminary Data Analysis Develop Data Pre-Processing and Feature Engineering Model Selection and Training Software Engineering Interface Design Testing and Validation Reporting Deploy Productionalisation Implementer and User Training System Use and Monitoring Maintenance, Updating, or Deprovisioning Safety and Sustainability Robustness Security Accuracy and Performance Metrics Reliability Will the prospective system serve an es- sential or primary function in a high impact or safety critical sector (e.g., transport, so- cial care, healthcare, other divisions of the public sector)?
-If so, were previous safety cases or other forms of assurance docu- mentation for similar technologies consult- ed during the planning of the system to anticipate and identify possible risks?
-Will we carry out an evaluation as to whether building the system is the right approach given available resources and data, existing technologies and process- es, the complexity of the use-contexts involved, and the nature of the policy or If the algorithmic model(s) or technique(s) used by the AI system have a non-deter- ministic, probabilistic, evolving, or dynamic character that prevents or hinders the system's intended functionality from be- ing formalised into specific and checkable design-time requirements (or that impairs commonly accepted methods of formal ver- ification and validation), how will we ensure the system's accuracy, reliability, and robustness?
-Will the system's design be based on well-understood techniques that have previously been in operation and externally validated for a similar purpose and in the Will an independent security analyst carry out extensive penetration testing on our systems to ensure that sensitive data will not be revealed to non-trusted parties?
-Where appropriate, will model reliability be evaluated and optimised using sensitivity analyses and perturbations to training data to minimise the risk performance failure when encountering novel data in the runtime environment?
-How will we incorporate sufficient processes to ensure that the deployment of the system does not harm the physical, psychological, or moral integrity of implementers or adversely impact their dignity, same sector?

-social problem that needs to be solved?

-autonomy, and ability to make free, independent, and well-informed judgements?
+Guiding Questions - The Safe-D Principles

+Data Collection and Use Lifecycle

+DESIGN

+- Agenda Setting, Commissioning, and Project Planning

+- Problem Formulation

+- Data Extraction and Procurement

+- Preliminary Data Analysis

+DEVELOP

+- Data Pre-Processing and Feature Engineering

+- Model Selection and Training

+- Software Engineering

+- Interface Design

+- Testing and Validation

+- Reporting

+DEPLOY

+- Productionalisation

+- Implementer and User Training

+- System Use and Monitoring

+- Maintenance, Updating, or Deprovisioning

+Safety and Sustainability

+- Robustness

+- Security

+- Accuracy and Performance Metrics

+- Reliability

+Will the prospective system serve an essential or primary function in a high impact or safety critical sector (e.g., transport, social care, healthcare, other divisions of the public sector)?
+If so, were previous safety cases or other forms of assurance documentation for similar technologies consulted during the planning of the system to anticipate and identify possible risks?

+Will we carry out an evaluation as to whether building the system is the right approach given available resources and data, existing technologies and processes, the complexity of the use-contexts involved, and the nature of the policy or social problem that needs to be solved?

 Will we carry out a human rights or ethical and social impact assessment for the prospective system?
 Has an appropriate degree of stakeholder engagement been incorporated into the impact assessment process?